How to Get Your CDL License: What to Know Before Trying

 - Pass a vision test and/or medical exam

-Some states mandate a waiting period of up to 14 days between obtaining a CLP and taking a CDL road skills test.
+Some states mandate a waiting period of up to 14 days between getting a CLP and taking a CDL road skills test.
 During this time, CDL applicants can complete the following tasks:

 - The written test of truck driving safety, skills and regulations